igb/tweemacs/README.md

 # Tweemacs

-Tweemacs is an Elisp extension for the [Emacs](https://www.gnu.org/software/emacs/) text editor that enables a user to Tweeting the contents of a given buffer.
+Tweemacs is an Elisp extension for the [Emacs](https://www.gnu.org/software/emacs/) text editor that enables a user to Tweet the contents of a given buffer.

 ## Installation Instructions